consoledotdev/home/content/tools/server-monitoring.md

 {{< tools/category-review/card-heading name="Datadog" thumbnail="/img/favicons/www.datadoghq.com.png" url="https://www.datadoghq.com/" score="5" >}}

-Datadog is the industry leading monitoring product with the most comprehensive set of integrations that are regularly maintained, however with such a broad range of features also comes a more complex UI.
+Datadog is the industry leader with the most comprehensive and up to date set of integrations, however this also means it has a more complex UI.

 {{< youtube-video url="https://www.youtube.com/embed/YmJcbAI_OCg" title="Datadog Product Tour" >}}